-To determine if changes to biological processes could be detected using Oo-site, we examined the expression of genes in the GO-term “double-strand break repair”, which is known to occur during meiosis 1 (Page and Hawley 2003; Hughes et al. 2018).
+To further determine if meiosis is regulated post-transcriptionally, we examined the expression of genes in the GO-term “double-strand break repair”, which is known to occur during meiosis 1 (Page and Hawley 2003; Hughes et al. 2018).
 Double-stranded breaks are resolved prior to egg chamber formation (Page and Hawley 2003; Mehrotra and McKim 2006; Hughes et al. 2018).
 At the level of input mRNA, we found no significant changes in the expression of genes in this category compared to enriched GSCs.
 From scRNA-seq data, the median expression of double-strand break repair genes significantly increases, but the median increase was only 1.05 fold in 4-CCs and 1.06 in 8-CCs compared to the GSC/CB/2-CC group.
 This suggests that double-strand break repair gene transcription begins in GSC stages and increases during the cyst stages.

 In contrast, we found a significant increase in the median translational efficiency of double-strand break repair genes, with a 1.20 fold increase in the median translational efficiency in enriched CBs and a 1.56 fold increase in enriched cysts compared to enriched GSCs.
 In young-WT the median fold change in translational efficiency decreased slightly but significantly compared to enriched GSCs at 0.95 fold.
 This is consistent with the observed progression of double-stranded break repair that occurs in vivo.
 This demonstrates that Oo-site can be used to derive insights into biological processes that may be changing during early oogenesis (Page and Hawley 2003; Mehrotra and McKim 2006).
 That key processes related to meiosis and differentiation are controlled post-transcriptionally is consistent with the importance of proteins that regulate translation such as Bam and Rbfox1 in differentiation and meiotic commitment during Drosophila oogenesis (Tastan et al. 2010; Carreira-Rosario et al. 2016; Slaidina and Lehmann 2014; Blatt et al. 2020; Li et al. 2009; Flora et al. 2018; Kim-Ha, Kerr, and Macdonald 1995).

-Conclusions and future directions:
+Discussion

 We have developed an application that facilitates analysis of mRNA-seq, polysome-seq, and single cell-seq data of early Drosophila oogenesis that is accessible to non-bioinformaticians.
-We have demonstrated its utility in reproducing expression at the mRNA and translation level.
+We have demonstrated its utility in representing expression at the mRNA and translation level.
 Additionally, we have demonstrated that it can be used to visualize the expression of groups of genes over development to facilitate hypothesis development.
+As with all sequencing data, care should be taken to validate findings from Oo-site as sequencing can be influenced by a myriad of factors.

-We have discovered that key meiosis regulators such as proteins of the synaptonemal complex and proteins of the double strand break machinery are regulated at the level of translation.
+We have used Oo-site to discover that key meiosis regulators such as proteins of the synaptonemal complex and proteins of the double strand break machinery are regulated at the level of translation.
 This adds to our understanding of the mechanisms regulating the mitotic to meiotic transition.
 In future work, identifying the factors mediating the widespread post-transcriptional regulation of crucial meiotic genes and mechanistically how it drives the mitotic to meiotic transition is of high importance.